Jtav1/ParticleSim/README.md

 ## About the Implementation
 ### How to run ParticleSim
 Open ParticleSim.html in your web browser.
-The implementation is entirely contained within that file, and has been tested for compatability with current builds of:
+The implementation is entirely contained within that file, and has been tested for compatability with current builds of Chrome/Firefox/Edge.
-1. Chrome
-2. Firefox
-3. Edge

 ### Design choices